therabidbanana/eventbrite/README.markdown

 Register for your own app key here: [Request a Key](http://www.eventbrite.com/api/key/)

-API Inconsistencies:
+API Gotchas:
 --------------------

-A list of sticking points for anyone attempting their own integration with EventBrite:
+A list of sticking points for anyone attempting their own integration with the EventBrite API:

 __/get => /update variable inconsistencies__